SubconsciousCompute/seccomp-pledge/README.md

 A detailed list of syscalls with an explanation of the parameters can be found [here](https://linuxhint.com/list_of_linux_syscalls/).

 ## Demonstration
 This is a demonstration of `seccomp-pledge` with `ls` passed as argument.
 A `seccomp` filter is constructed that traps all instances of the `accept4` syscall and allows every other syscall.
-The `pledge` promises selected are `stdio`, `rpath`, and `tty`.
-The current working directory is unveiled to `ls` with read-only permissions since it needs read access to the present path to print its contents but does not need to write to the path.
+The `pledge` promises selected are `stdio`, `rpath`, and `tty`, which disallows all syscalls except those associated with these promises.
+The current working directory is unveiled to `ls` with read-only permissions since it does not need to write to the path to print its contents.

 ![seccomp-pledge output](./output.gif)